gitRaiku/plant/README.md

 # Plant
-A simple daemonless wayland notification utility
+A simple daemonless wayland notification utility with support for font gamma correction.

-TODO: Add Image

 # Configuration
 Like all suckless software all configuration is done by editing the `src/config.h` file